Skip to content

 Create helix from physics parameters

-Sometimes you may need to create a helix from position, momentum and charge.
-You can pass these parameters to pybes3.helix_obj or pybes3.helix_awk to create a helix object or array. pybes3 will automatically calculate the helix parameters for you.
+You can also create a helix from position, momentum, and charge.
+Pass these parameters to pybes3.helix_obj or pybes3.helix_awk, and pybes3 will automatically calculate the helix parameters.

 To create a helix object, use: